chaufanglin/chaufanglin.github.io/index.md

 ## About Me

 I am a PhD student in the <a href="https://sigmedia.github.io" target="_blank">Sigmedia Group</a> at <a href="https://www.tcd.ie/" target="_blank">Trinity College Dublin (TCD)</a> under the supervision of Prof. <a href="https://sigmedia.github.io/team/nharte" target="_blank">Naomi Harte</a>.
 I am supported by [The Research Ireland Centre for Research Training in Digitally-Enhanced Reality (d-real)](https://d-real.ie/).
+My PhD project centres around multimodal speech recognition, and I am currently focusing on audio-visual speech recognition.
+I am currently a visiting PhD student at Imperial College London, working with Stavros Petridis.

 Before joining TCD, I received my MSc degree in Electrical Engineering from Delft University of Technology, the Netherlands, and BEng degree in Telecommunications Engineering from Xidian University, China.
 During my master, I worked with Dr. <a href="https://odettescharenborg.wordpress.com/" target="_blank">Odette Scharenborg</a> and Dr. <a href="https://sites.google.com/site/tanvinabpatel/" target="_blank">Tanvina Patil</a> on whispered speech recognition.
-My PhD project centres around multimodal speech recognition, and I am currently focusing on audio-visual speech recognition.

 ## Research Interests